iamjoost/HXBoost/README.md

                         UCS-M Password
   --ucsmip UCSMIP       UCS-M IP Address
-  --hxboost {on,off}    HyperFlex Boostmode on / off --force FORCE         Force power off : on / off --hxtoken HXTOKEN     HyperFlex API Token
+  --hxboost {on,off}    HyperFlex Boostmode on / off --hxtoken HXTOKEN     HyperFlex API Token
-  --vceam {yes,no}      Is EAM Running
   --test {true,false}   Test the script without doing it.
 When set to "true"
                         the script will run and not change the vCPUs.
 ```